jmroche/cloudops/aws-scripts/s3-incomplete-mpu/README.md

 }
 ```

-This rules defines the incomplete MPU rule, and sets these files to be deleted 7 days after created.
+This rule defines the incomplete MPU rule policy, and sets these files to be deleted 7 days after created.

 * We defined the create rules as follows: